Wildfire: Increasing risks due to climate change

 Climate change promotes the type of weather that makes wildfires more likely.
 In some areas, an increase of wildfires has been attributed directly to climate change.
 Evidence from Earth's past also shows more fire in warmer periods.
 Climate change increases potential evapotranspiration.
 This can cause vegetation and soils to dry out when potential evaporation exceeds precipitation and available moisture from the given ecosystem.
 The vapor pressure deficit also contributes to increasing wildfire risk and has been worsening in the warming climate.
 When a fire starts in an area with very dry vegetation, it can spread rapidly.
 Higher temperatures can also lengthen the fire season.
 This is the time of year in which severe wildfires are most likely, particularly in regions where snow is disappearing.

 Weather conditions are raising the risks of wildfires.
 But the total area burnt by wildfires has decreased.
 This is mostly because savanna has been converted to cropland, so there are fewer trees to burn.

+Even though Boreal forests don't account for a large fraction of global burned area, they do contribute substantially to the global carbon emissions from wildfire.
+These forests could face additional risk under climate change due if the amount of lightning increases as expected.

 Climate variability including heat waves, droughts, and El Niño, and regional weather patterns, such as high-pressure ridges, can increase the risk and alter the behavior of wildfires dramatically.
 Years of high precipitation can produce rapid vegetation growth, which when followed by warmer periods can encourage more widespread fires and longer fire seasons.
 High temperatures dry out the fuel loads and make them more flammable, increasing tree mortality and posing significant risks to global forest health.
 Since the mid-1980s, in the Western US, earlier snowmelt and associated warming have also been associated with an increase in length and severity of the wildfire season, or the most fire-prone time of the year.
 A 2019 study indicates that the increase in fire risk in California may be partially attributable to human-induced climate change.